richarrd92/richarrd92/README.md

 I am passionate about software engineering and game development

-Besides programming in my free time, whether it is for personal or school projects, I also enjoy playing and watching sports, soccer to be specific.
+I enjoy playing soccer and watching all sorts of sports in my free